Read Part 1, here.

 You’d think that the genius and the mediocrity would be easy to tell apart, given that the former gives us finely worked gold and the latter shards of broken plastic, but although time certainly winnows out the chaff, space is considerably less discerning, giving artistic ordure license to travel across the earth before literary magnificence has applied for its passport.1 Discernment has no defence against the popular delusion we call fashion, in this case literary fashion, the fearful need that types have to see themselves reflected in what they read.
 This is why the ‘powerfully imagined’ works of fiction we see today, clustered with swooning reviews and prestigious literary nominations, find a smooth path to publication, because they reflect the hopes and anxieties of, to take one conspicuous example of a ‘demographic’ that dominates book-buying today, middle-aged, middle-class women.

 Thus, hard-nosed factual non-fiction which appeals to deeply institutionalised modern minds has no more difficulty locating an agent, a publisher and an Orwell-prize nomination than drippy fiction and experimental literature.
-Like love at first sight, the institutionalised reader senses out her factual allies, just as she does her emotional friends, from titles and book covers alone.
+Like love at first sight, the institutionalised book consumer senses out her factual allies, just as she does her emotional friends, from titles and covers alone.
 She wanders into Waterstones, tired after a morning of producing her pop-culture podcast, she sees a big pile of books with titles like Ultra Processed People, or Artwash: Big Oil and the Arts or Memoirs of an Early Arab Feminist or Everything I Know About Love, all enticing to be sure, but her trembling hands land on Calm Your Mind With Food and she thinks to herself, ‘I dunno, the book just spoke to me!’5

 I mention professional women not because they are the only people who read books, and certainly not because their taste is any worse than that of young men, but because they are now in near complete control of the culture industry, which explains its ‘hysterically conventional’ nature.
 Trends come and go, but they speak to the priorities of those who have power over propagating them, which is why there are now so many revisionist stories that substitute male protagonists for female.
 What happens is this.
 A young middle-class women,6 attracted to the arts, takes a literature degree, where she studies Hamlet, or 1984, or The Picture of Dorian Gray, or The Illiad.
 She graduates, works in management for a few years, until she feels rich enough to answer to her calling and write a masterpiece.
 Hm.
 But how?
 What to write about?
 I know!
 I’ll rewrite Hamlet as a woman! / Dorian Gray as woman! / 1984 from Julia’s perspective!7 / The Illiad from Briseis’ perspective!